Ravi files writ application on arrest warrant

-Former Minister of Finance Ravi Karunanayake filed a writ application at the Court of Appeals today requesting to annul the arrest warrant issued by the Fort Magistrate’ Court over the Central Bank Bond Scam.
+The Court of Appeals has decided to support the writ application filed requesting to cancel the arrest warrants issued on former Minister of Finance Ravi Karunanayake, Director of Perpetual Treasuries Limited (PTL) Arjun Aloysius & 2 others tomorrow (11).

-Lawyers representing Ravi Karunanayake filed the writ application at the Court of Appeals this morning.
+Earlier today, lawyers representing Ravi Karunanayake filed a writ application at the Court of Appeals requesting to annul the arrest warrant issued by the Fort Magistrate’ Court over the Central Bank Bond Scam.

 The Attorney General (AG) last week directed the Inspector General of Police to obtain arrest warrants for Karunanayake, former Central Bank Governor Arjuna Mahendran, Director of Perpetual Treasuries Limited (PTL) Arjun Aloysius, CEO of PTL Kasun Palisena, former Director of the Public Debt Department of CBSL Sarathchandra and several others.

-The Fort Magistrate’s Court on Friday (06) issued an arrest warrant on 10 suspects, including Karunanayake over the Central Bank Treasury Bond Scam.
+On Friday (06), the Fort Magistrate’s Court issued an arrest warrant on 10 suspects, including Karunanayake over the Central Bank Treasury Bond Scam.

 The Court issued the arrest warrants after taking into consideration the representations made by the Attorney General.